ballerina-platform/ballerina-distribution/examples/jdbc-query-row-operation/jdbc_query_row_operation.md

-# Query with one result
+# JDBC client - Query with one result

 This BBE demonstrates how to use the JDBC client select query row operations.